 They are responsive if they meet requirements set forth in the IFB , RFQ, or RFP (such as technical specifications, delivery schedule, and warranty).

-They are responsive if the bidder/proposer is responsible on a number of factors, including but not limited to adequacy of financial resources, a satisfactory record of integrity and ethics, compliance with applicable licensing laws, and a satisfactory record of performance.
+They are responsible if the bidder/proposer is responsible on a number of factors, including but not limited to adequacy of financial resources, a satisfactory record of integrity and ethics, compliance with applicable licensing laws, and a satisfactory record of performance.

 No, it is free to register.
 There is generally no cost to propose, but some bids or procurements may require the purchase of a bid bond or the possession of other minimum requirements, such as certain minimum levels of commercial insurance.